 Currently there is one full-time tenure track faculty member in Vocational Nursing.
 There two adjunct faculty and a program director who is full time with 60% instructional duties and 40% director duties.
 The full-time faculty teaches a significant overload each semester.
 The director and one adjunct instructor wish to retire and plan to do so at the end of the current class.
 The program has one Instructional Support Specialist 20 hours per week; this is a classified position.
-The program is a twelve month program, but the director's contract is for only 10 months.
+The program is a twelve-month program, but the director's contract is for only 10 months.
 During two months of the program, there is no one responsible for any issues that may arise other than the administrator on duty who often cannot address problems specific to our program.
 In 2011, the Administration did provide a one-month contract for director for that uncovered month (at that time the Director's contract was for 11 months).
 Previous to 2009, the program had two full-time faculty, one of which was the director who was allotted 40-60% release time for Director duties-the amount of release time seemed to vary according to who was Dean of Instructional Services and who the Director was.
 Schools similar to ours with programs similar to ours have at least a full-time faculty member who has 50-60% release time for director duties.
 Our present director is a Master's prepared nurse, as is the full time instructor.
-One adjunct instructor is a Registered Nurse with an Associate's degree, and the second one is a Licensed Vocational Nurse with an Associate's Degree.
+Currently the approved facility consists of 1 Licensed Vocational Nurse with a Bachelors in English, 5 Registered Nurses with an Associate degree, 2 mastered prepared Registered Nurses, and 1 mastered prepared CNRA.

 Prior to the 2012-2013 academic year the Director's contract was for eleven months, August-June.
-In the current academic year (2012-2013) the stipend was increased significantly from \$14,500 to \$25,000 per year, but the period was reduced to 10 months.
+In the current academic year (2012-2013) the stipend was increased significantly from

+\$14,500 to \$25,000 per year, but the period was reduced to 10 months.
 This is problematic as our program runs 11 months.